neuralmagic/deepsparse/README.md

 ## ✨NEW✨ DeepSparse LLMs

-We are pleased to announce DeepSparse support for LLMs, starting with MPT-7B.
+We are pleased to announce initial support for performant LLM inference in DeepSparse with:
+- Sparse kernels for speedups and memory savings from unstructured sparse weights
+- 8-bit weight and activation quantization support
+- Efficient usage of cached attention keys and values for minimal memory movement

 ### Try It Now